-The Company was incorporated on February 18, 1983 under the Company Act of British Columbia as Booker Gold Explorations Limited.
-On February 8, 2000, the Company changed its name to Pacific Booker Minerals Inc. The address of the Company's corporate office and principal place of business is located at Suite #1203 - 1166 Alberni Street, Vancouver, British Columbia, Canada.
+Pacific Booker Minerals Inc. (the "Company") was incorporated in the Province of British Columbia on February 18, 1983, under the Business Corporation Act of British Columbia.
+On February 8, 2000, the Company changed its name to "Pacific Booker Minerals Inc." from Booker Gold Explorations Limited The address of the Company's corporate office and principal place of business is located at Suite #1203 - 1166 Alberni Street, Vancouver, British Columbia, Canada.